NCERA_temp222: Optimizing integrated pest management research and education in the North Central United States

 Integrated pest management (IPM) remains critical to addressing the diverse needs of citizens across the North Central United States, including those engaged in various aspects of the agri-food system, natural resource management, and human health.
 IPM emphasizes correct pest identification, thresholds, and knowledge of the economic value and potential risks of pest management decisions on human, environmental, and economic health.

 The need for IPM continues to grow.
 The rapid development and adoption of transgenic crops, coupled with the spread of herbicide-resistant weeds, insect resistance to crop traits and insecticides, and fungicide-resistant pathogens, has fundamentally altered pest management.
-Additional challenges include the rise of tick-borne diseases affecting human and animal health, along with increasing environmental stresses such as drought, flooding, and extreme weather that complicate crop production and pest management.
-IPM programs also face the complex challenge of managing established pests, invasive pests (e.g. spotted wing drosophila) and reemergent pests (e.g. corn rootworm).
+Additional challenges include the rise of tick-borne diseases affecting human and animal health, along with environmental stresses such as drought and flooding complicate crop production and pest management.
+IPM programs also face the complex challenge of managing established pests, invasive pests (e.g., spotted wing drosophila) and reemergent pests (e.g., corn rootworm).
 These issues highlight the continued importance of IPM research, Extension programming, and effective communication strategies to foster adoption across audiences.
+This project especially aligns with USDA science Priority 1: Increasing Profitability of Farmers and Ranchers as IPM primarily focuses on reducing economic impact of both pests and the costs of pest management tools and Priority 3: Protecting the Integrity of American Agriculture from Invasive Species as IPM programs are developed for preventing the damage or spread of new invasive species.

 Emerging Opportunities